frankhart2018/banana-collecting-agent/README.md

-# Banana Collecting Agent
+# Banana Collecting Agent - Project-1 Navigation

-This project is part of <b>Udacity's Deep Reinforcement Learning Nanodegree</b>.
+This project is part of <b>Udacity's Deep Reinforcement Learning Nanodegree</b> and is called <b>Project-1 Navigation</b>.
 This model was trained on a MacBook Air 2017 with 8GB RAM and Intel core i5 processor.

 ## Description